temaksym/fuzzymax/README.md

 # FuzzyMax Project

 ## Team Members:
-- John Doe
-- Jane Smith
+- Maksym Teutuliak
-- Alice Johnson
+- Maksym Altukhov

 ## Project Description
 FuzzyMax is a Python package designed to find the best matches for a list of words within a given text.
 It utilizes fuzzy matching techniques to identify the most similar words and provides options to return the indexes of these matches within the text.